 - 300 grams frozen peas

-- 2 fresh green chillies or bird’s eye green chillies, or to taste
+- 2 fresh green chillies sliced in half or Thai bird’s eye green chillies sliced (optional)

 - Add the oil, onions, ginger, garlic, curry leaves and pandan leaf in a medium sized pan and cook until lightly browned and fragrant (about 5 minutes or so on moderate heat whilst stirring)